 Mixed Reality Toolkit (MRTK) v2 for HoloLens 2

-Mixed Reality Toolkit-Unity is an open-source project that provides foundational components and features to accelerate Mixed Reality app development in Unity.
-It provides building blocks for crucial spatial interactions and UI.
-MRTK v2 supports HoloLens 2’s new Hand Tracking and Eye Tracking input.
+Mixed Reality Toolkit for Unity (MRTK) is an open-source framework that provides foundational components to accelerate Mixed Reality application development in Unity.
+It offers a set of building blocks for core spatial interactions and UI, with MRTK v2 adding support for HoloLens 2’s hand tracking and eye tracking input.

 Role